-If you have registered for an ECE course, or have just declared EE or CPE as your major, a computer account will be created for you on the Friday before classes begin.
+If you have registered for an ECE course, or have just declared EE or CPE as your major, an ECE computer account will be created for you on the Friday before classes begin.
 Accounts for students adding ECE classes during the add/drop period will be created on the Friday following their registration.
-For all these cases, students can pick up their account slips in the main ECE office, room 216 Simrall.
+For all these cases, students can pick up their account slips in the ECE ITS Help Desk, room 135 Simrall.
 The slip will have your account name and password.
-This account will be used by the ECE department for email communications and it is important that it be checked regularly.
-Please refer to ECE Student Accounts and Network Resources for an introduction to the ECE network and instructions on forwarding email.
+Please refer to ECE Student Accounts and Network Resources for an introduction to the ECE network and instructions.

 Below is a summary of the guidelines used to place students in their first Math, English and Chemistry courses.
 These guidelines are aimed at moving the student through the program as smoothly and as quickly as possible.
 The wrong starting point will most likely cause extra delay and may jeopardize a students overall success.
 Note that honors or accelerated courses are optional.

-If you are not yet ready to start in your Intro to ECE or Computer Science classes, please talk with Ms. Josie Guerry or Dr. Harden about the best purchase time for your computer.
+If you are not yet ready to start in your Intro to ECE Design classes or Computer Science Programming classes, please talk with Kylie Crosland about the best purchase time for your computer.
 The College of Engineering at MSU has negotiated some special prices with Dell and Howard Computer Corporations.
 There are links to both of these from the above URL.
 You need not buy a computer through them, but you will need to make sure that your computer meets the minimum specifications listed for this year.